Signia Styletto X - Hearing Aid Review

 The Styletto X hearing aids are Signia’s third generation offering in their Styletto line.
 Aimed at packing the latest in hearing technology in a sleek and slim design, their look, feel, and functions are a far cry from the traditional “big beige banana” we have all grown to LOVE hate!
 In spite of a number of shortfalls, the new design, Apple AirPod-like charging case and music customizability makes it a fantastic option for anyone looking for a portable and modern hearing aid.

 My complete review of the new Signia Styletto X hearing aids.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 My Top 3 Features

 Three generations after the launch of the Styletto line, Signia has continued to refine their design, making a device which not only looks and feels good, but has the performance and features that rivals competitors.
 One of the benefits of this longer and skinnier design is that it can be easier for people with dexterity issues to use, providing more material to grip onto.
 An additional feature available in this new model, which was absent in the second generation, is the use of interchangeable speakers (aka “receivers”).
 This means the new Stylettos are suitable for a wider range of hearing losses.